fauna-labs/faunadb-importer/README.md

 ```

 _NOTE_: In the example above, we're configuring `id` as a `ref` type so it will
-be used as the lookup term when resolving its fauna id but, we're configuring it
+be used as the lookup term when resolving its Fauna ID but, we're configuring it
 as an ignored field so we omit its value from the imported data.

 ### How to keep data in chronological order